 4 States that have recently enacted laws that legalize duplexes as of right in formerly single-family-only zones include California, Maine, Montana, Oregon, Vermont, and Washington state.

-5 States with laws that allow triplexes and/or quadplexes as of right throughout the state or in most jurisdictions above a relatively small number of people include California, Oregon, Vermont, and Washington state.
+5 States with laws that allow triplexes and/or quadplexes as of right throughout the state (or in most jurisdictions other than the smallest municipalities) include California, Oregon, Vermont, and Washington state.

 Section 6.
 Secondary Dwellings.